open-numbers/ddf--gapminder--life_expectancy/README.md

 # Life expectancy at birth (years)

-This dataset combines Gapminders long historic trends with reasent releases from modern sources.
-The spesific sources may cary from time to time as better estimates are published.
+This dataset combines Gapminders long historic trends with recent releases from modern sources.
+The specific sources may vary from time to time as better estimates are published.

 ## Indicator

 - Life expectancy at birth (years)

-Gapminder has compiled the data you see in this graph from several sources, such as official international statistics, various historical sources and our own estimates.
+Gapminder has compiled the data you see in this dataset from several sources, such as official international statistics, various historical sources and our own estimates.

-the details on how the compilation was done and the sources for each observation can be found at [Gapminder's documentation page][1].
+The details on how the compilation was done and the sources for each observation can be found at [Gapminder's documentation page][1].

 ## Definition of indicator